kitsonk/kitsonkelly.com/content/posts/a-year-in-deno-land/index.md

 lives in America.
 The other American, me, hasn't lived in the US since 2006.
 We have Dutch, Polish, Japanese, Indian, Canadian and German folks.
 We have a spectrum of ages, with I believe me being the oldest at 48 with the youngest not being old enough to drink if they were in the US.
-We have at least two of use that identify as part of the LGBTQ+ community.
+We have at least two of us that identify as part of the LGBTQ+ community.

 All that being said, we are all males and of the ethnic majority of the country